(Last updated on: 13/12/2021)

 I came across a brilliant link written by Confessions of a Trolley Dolley last week about the things that Cabin Crew Typically lie about and thought it would be criminal not to share with my Cabin Crew followers!
 Some of this is so true and made me laugh thinking back to my flying days… enjoy! 🙂

 To be a good flight attendant, you also have to be a bloody good liar.
 It’s one of the unwritten requirements of the job.
 We lie to passengers from the moment they step onto the aircraft.
 “We’d like to warmly welcome you on board!”, no we don’t.
 “If you need any assistance, please ask a member of the crew”, no please don’t.
 “We hope you enjoyed your flight?”, we’re not really bothered either way, as long as you won’t be writing in and getting us tea, no biscuits with management.

-No matter how crap a day we’re having, how much abuse we’re getting from the guests, how much shit we’ve got going on at home, how poorly we feel; or how much we really don’t want to be stuck in that metal tube at 35,000 feet, we will continue to follow the ancient cabin crew mantra of ‘Teeth and Tits’ and smile through our pain and frustrations.
+No matter how crap of a day we’re having – how much abuse we’re getting from the guests, how much shit we’ve got going on at home, how poorly we feel, or how much we really don’t want to be stuck in that metal tube at 35,000 feet – we will continue to follow the ancient cabin crew mantra of ‘Teeth and Tits’.
+We’ll smile through our pain and frustrations.

 10) “I’ll come back with more information as soon as I have some”

-Which will be sometime never.
+Which will be some time… never.
 If it’s a technical issue, do I look like a mechanic?
 Not in this outfit darling.
-If it’s a weather related delay, well no I can’t work miracles and make the fog disappear, or make the snow melt.
-To be fair, your over-worked and under-paid cabin crew are always the last people to know anything anyway, so there’s not much point asking us.
+If it’s a weather-related delay, well no I can’t work miracles and make the fog disappear, or melt the snow.
+To be fair, your over-worked and underpaid cabin crew are always the last people to know anything anyway, so there’s not much point asking us.

 9) “There’s no need to worry, our aircraft are perfectly safe!”